 So what does it take to run the Tea Tent each year?

 There are 5 kitchen staff members in our makeshift galley, the manager, Mona Woolwine, being a 3rd-generation Tea Tent kitchen manager and brewer of tea.
-(Grandma and mother) Assisting the kitchen staff are 20 girls, 5 each day, from all the high schools in Ojai, who arrange the cookies on the trays and keep the trays full and flowing, while also removing used cups and saucers to the kitchen.
+(Grandma and mother) Assisting the kitchen staff are 20 volunteers, 5 each day, from all the high schools in Ojai, who arrange the cookies on the trays and keep the trays full and flowing, while also removing used cups and saucers to the kitchen.

-So it takes a total of 140 ladies to welcome our honored guests, spectators and players alike, so they can eat over 10,000 cookies and drink over 1800 cups of tea, while taking a break from watching the best that tennis has to offer.
+So it takes a total of 140 volunteers to welcome our honored guests, spectators and players alike, so they can eat over 10,000 cookies and drink over 1800 cups of tea, while taking a break from watching the best that tennis has to offer.

 See you there!